01 Jul 2025

 The newly promoted directors span our offices in Exeter, Torquay, Truro, Salisbury and Poole.

-PKF Francis Clark’s newly promoted directors (clockwise, from top left): Alex Davies, Charles Richards, Jessica Tubbs, Chris Madeley, Claire Hill, David Williams, Kate Culley, Tom Hicks, Ruth Warren, Victoria Smith, Russell Phillips, Rachel Addiss and Michelle Ford
+PKF Francis Clark’s newly promoted directors (clockwise, from top left): Alex Davies, Charles Richards, Jessica Tubbs, Chris Madeley, Claire Hill, David Williams, Kate Culley, Tom Hicks, Ruth Warren, Russell Phillips, Rachel Addiss and Michelle Ford

 Three new directors have been promoted within the tax team: